russelltheprogrammer/tax-projection-individual-docs/README.md

 ## More Features? :bulb:

-In the future, I plan to make a more advanced version of the application.
+I continue to add more features and make a more advanced version of this application.
 However, I build this application all by myself and I have limited time capacity.
-There are a lot of additional features I would have liked to add to make this application more accurate and more functional, including adding additional scenarios, more jurisdictions, and the list goes on...
+There are a lot of additional features I would like to add to make this application more accurate and more functional, including adding additional scenarios, more state jurisdictions, and the list goes on...

 If you have a specific feature requests?
 Please let me know.